humeval/humeval.github.io/_pages/2022/call-for-papers.md

 with the deadline on 28 February 2022.

 Both long and short papers must be anonymised for double-blind reviewing, must follow the [ACL Author Guidelines](https://www.aclweb.org/adminwiki/index.php?title=ACL_Author_Guidelines), and must use the ACL 2022 templates available on the [ACL Rolling Review website](https://aclrollingreview.org/cfp).
-All authors must have an OpenReview profile.
+The submitting author must have an OpenReview profile.
 Please ensure profiles are complete before submission.
 [This tutorial](https://docs.google.com/presentation/d/1kJeoAfwbnFapUN0ySLSoOm11-2odz48DGS1DEzNs03k/edit#slide=id.gcfa2063058_0_0) from the ACL Rolling Review might be helpful.

 In addition to standard submissions, submissions which were previously submitted to ARR and reviewed there can be committed to the workshop (together with the reviews) not later than 22 March 2022.
 We suppose that all papers submitted to ARR until 15 February 2022 will be reviewed by 22 March, however we cannot guarantee because it depends on ARR editors and not on us.
 Commitment link will be published soon.